-- I. Deferral of application: the Committee can defer an application by posing a question to the NGO.
-Although questions are posed by individual States, they are presented to the NGO on behalf of the Committee as a whole. - Sometimes States ask for questions to be clarified or re-worded in order for their delegation to join consensus and send the question to an NGO on behalf of the Committee. - II.
+I. Deferral of application: the Committee can defer an application by posing a question to the NGO.
+Although questions are posed by individual States, they are presented to the NGO on behalf of the Committee as a whole.

+- I. Sometimes Committee members ask for questions to be clarified or re-worded in order for their delegation to join consensus and send the question to an NGO on behalf of the Committee. - II.
 Recommendation to grant status: if no questions are posed, the Committee recommends granting status to the NGO.

-- III.
-Closure of application: in several instances, the Committee can recommend the closure of an application: - I. If the NGO has not replied to three reminders to answer questions posed (closed without prejudice); - a.
-The NGO may re-apply for consultative status at any time. - If the NGO does not act in a way that conforms with the spirit, purposes and principles of the Charter of the United Nations; - 3.
-If NGO funds result from internationally recognised criminal activities; - 4.
-If the NGO has not made any positive or effective contribution to the work of the United Nations in the preceding three years; - a.
+Specifically, the Chair asks the Committee if it can be understood that it recommends granting status, and will then gavel the decision. - III.
+Closure of application: in several instances, the Committee can recommend the closure of an application: - I.If the NGO has not replied to three reminders to answer questions posed (closed without prejudice); - a.The NGO may re-apply for consultative status at any time. - If the NGO does not act in a way that conforms with the spirit, purposes and principles of the Charter of the United Nations; - 3.
+If NGO funds result from internationally recognised criminal activities: - 4.
+If the NGO has not made any positive or effective contribution to the work of the UN in the preceding three years; - a.
 In cases (2), (3) and (4), the NGO can re-apply for consultative status no sooner than three years after the effective date of closure of the application.